VHT Home

 Typical Auburn Trail from Farmington to East Victor Rd.

-It is a 10-foot wide full multi-use trail with stone dust surface.
+It is a 10-foot wide full multi-use trail with a stone dust surface.

 East Victor Road to Break Of Day Road